Rupert Walsh was born on 14 May 1979 in Kill, County Kildare, Ireland and is an Irish former jockey.

 Ruby Walsh suffered an injury in the same race in 2012 after a fall from Zarkander which ruled him out of the 2012 Grand National.

-However they parted on good terms and Ruby Walsh has continued to ride the occasional Nicholls horse, including winning on Al Ferof in the Grade 2 Amlin Chase at Ascot in November 2014.
+However they parted on good terms and Ruby Walsh continued to ride the occasional Nicholls horse, including winning on Al Ferof in the Grade 2 Amlin Chase at Ascot in November 2014.

 Ruby Walsh has occasionally worked as a racing pundit for RTE while injured and has appeared on the Channel 4 Racing Saturday morning programme The Morning Line on a number of occasions.

-Ruby Walsh has featured in a number of well received commercials for the bookmaker Paddy Power, in particular a recent commercial prior to the Cheltenham Festival 2016 where he confronts an angry Twitter Troll and allegations that jockeys intentionally throw themselves off their horses.
+Ruby Walsh has featured in a number of well received commercials for the bookmaker Paddy Power, in particular a recent commercial prior to the Cheltenham Festival 2016 where he confronts an angry Twitter troll and allegations that jockeys intentionally throw themselves off their horses.